 Culture vultures staying in luxury London hotels have been urged to explore the capital’s unique history by taking in the sights, events and tours of Highgate Cemetery by city expert Pete Stean.

-The blogger behind famed The Londoner website, highlighted the cemetery as a must-see destination, easily accessible for those in central London hotels.
+The blogger behind famed The Londoner website, highlighted the cemetery as a must-see destination, easily accessible for those in Montcalm Hotels London.

 “The resting place of both Victorian grandees and pop impresarios, I love Highgate Cemetery because of its peaceful setting and gently decaying monuments – the Circle of Lebanon and the Egyptian Avenue are particularly beautiful,” the writer told Time Out magazine.

 Tourists taking in the impressive sights can attend a variety of talks and lectures by author and historian Lucinda Hawksley.

 An expert in art and culture from the 19th and early 20th centuries, her books include Lizzie Siddal, 50 British Artists You Should Know and Katey The Life & Loves of Dickens’ Artist Daughter.